Bee-Mar/reactboiler/README.md

 `--jsx` will create a React or styled-component with a `.jsx` extension.
 If used with both `--class` and `--styled`, the class component will be given the `.jsx` extension

-**Warning:** If you do dare to look under the hood, and view the source code, it is far from my best work.
-I threw this together in about an hour and a half, and it worked, so I didn't bother changin anything.
+**Warning:** If you dare to look under the hood, and view the source code, justs know it is far from my best work.
+I threw this together in about an hour and a half, and it worked, so I didn't bother changing anything.
 Feel free to make suggestions to improve and/or extend this CLI.

 **Installation:**
 The first target is the ***install*** target, so a simple "make" can be executed.